small-tech/site.js/README.md

 $ web-server test site
 ```

 For example, use [ngrok](https://ngrok.com/) (Pro+) with a custom domain name that you set in your `hostname` file (e.g., in `/etc/hostname` or via `hostnamectl set-hostname <hostname>` or the equivalent for your platform).
-The first time you hit your staging server via your hosname it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.
+The first time you hit your test server via your hosname it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.

-### Live
+### Go live

 Start serving the _site_ directory at your _hostname_ as a daemon that is automatically run at system startup and restarted if it crashes: